 Your necklace will come in a microfibre jewellery bag.
 Please select gift wrap if you would also like a pink gift bag and tissue paper.

 If you are in Toronto, and would like to pick up your pieces in Moore Park, please make a note in your order.

-Shipping is included, and earrings will be sent by regular mail, which is quite slow right now and does not come with tracking.
+Shipping is included, and earrings will be sent by regular mail, which can be quite slow right now and does not come with tracking.

 If you are shopping from Canada and would like to upgrade to XPresspost (2-3 days with tracking), please add select the $12 shipping option.
 If you are shopping from the US and would like to upgrade to UPS Ground (7-8 days), please select the $15 shipping option.
 If you would like express shipping to anywhere else in the world, please get in touch with us.

 To keep your pearls looking their best, they should be the last thing you put on and the first thing you take off.
 Avoid getting perfume, hairspray, lotion, or any other chemical on them, and wipe them off right away if you do.
 Keep them out of water, where hair products, chlorine, or salt water could dull or discolour them.
 Water can also weaken the bond between the pearl and the post.

 As popular as pearls are, the range of varieties and prices can get confusing.
 Here's what you need to know:

 1) Almost every real pearl on today's market, regardless of variety, is “cultured.”
 A cultured pearl is grown in an ocean or a lake, and develops around a nucleus or irritant which is placed in an oyster or mollusk.
 The final product is created by nature, albeit with man’s help.

 2) “Natural” pearls are pearls that have been found in oysters.
 Natural pearls found today sell for tens of thousands of dollars.
 Many natural pearls on the market are in antique pieces, and come with gemological x-ray certification.